claudiofrat2002/mastercard-test-1/README.md

 4. Tags are different(27b6ba9 vs 4552dbc) having bind the tagging docker script to the git commit  LOCAL_TAG=$(git rev-parse --short HEAD)

-5. Changed the code using a different context root for the app and re-pushed to the repo MLWES35909:mc-test-1 c.frattari$ ./push-image.sh
+5. Changed the code using a different context root for the app and re-pushed to the repo and push the new tag to the registry

 6. At the moment I have this tag in the registry {"name":"python-hello-world","tags":["27b6ba9","f8ff250","4552dbc"]}, going to add a manual latest tag on the last version